Renyu-Liu/riichi-mahjong-calculator/README.md

 # Riichi Mahjong Scoring Calculator
 _Created by Renyu (@Renyu-Liu), Thomas (@akakrabz), and Karan (@Karan-Annam) as the final project for [CS 128H](https://honors.cs128.org)_
 ## Introduction
 Riichi Mahjong has a complicated mechanism of scoring calculation.
 People often find it hard to calculate points manually.
 That's why we have introduced Riichi Mahjong Scoring Calculator.
 This is a Rust library that calculates the score of a winning Riichi Mahjong hand.
-It receives a complete input of the winning hand and game state and returns a detailed score breakdown, guiding players to redistribute their points.
+It receives a complete input of the winning hand and game info and returns a detailed score breakdown, guiding players to redistribute their points.
 ## Installation

 See [RUN.md](RUN.md).